paulsergiupopescu-afk/CliniTrack/README.md

 - Doctor performance metrics

 ### GUI Application
-Built a simple but functional GUI using tkinter that lets you:
+Built a complete management system using tkinter with 5 main tabs:
-- Search patients by name
+- **Patients**: Add, update, delete, search patients by name, view detailed patient analytics
+- **Doctors**: View all doctors with their specialties and experience
-- View all patients in a nice table
+- **Appointments**: View all appointments or filter by patient, track appointment history
-- See comprehensive statistics about the clinic
-- Easy to use interface with tabs
+- **Payments**: View payment records with totals and revenue tracking
+- **Analytics Dashboard**: Comprehensive statistics including demographics, revenue, and doctor performance

 ## Installation